-Fig. 45 shows the relative spectral distribution of the radiation $S(\lambda)$ of a three band fluorescent lamp of high luminous efficiency (energy saving lamp), and a (hypothetical) light source of the colour temperature 4000K (P40) according to the radiation law of Planck (P).
-Both light sources appear equal white, although they have different spectral distributions.
+Fig. 45 shows the relative spectral distribution of the radiation $S(\lambda)$ of a three band fluorescent lamp of high luminous efficiency (energy saving lamp), and a (hypothetical) light source of the colour temperature 4000K according to the radiation law of Planck.
+Both illuminants appear equal white, although the have different spectral distributions.

 Alternative illumination of chromatic test colours under these metameric lamps leads to differences in the colour appearance of the test colours.
 One speaks of this as differences in the colour rendering properties, compare CIE 13.3.
-The two metameric colours in Fig. 43 on page 40, which appear equal for daylight D65, appear different under the two illuminants TL84 and 4000K (P40) in Fig. 45.
+The two metameric colours in Fig. 43 on page 39, which appear equal for daylight D65, appear different under the two illuminants TL84 and 4000K in Fig. 45.

 The test chart no. 1 to 3 in the annex allow both a visual evaluation and a colorimetric specification of the colour rendering properties of LED lamps and of the colour reproduction properties in the field of information technology.
-The test charts are based on the Relative Elementary Colour System RECS, compare DIN 33872-1 to -6.
+The test charts are based on the Relative Elementary colour system RECS, compare DIN 33872-1 to -6.